zyskarch/pytestarch/docs/details.md

 relationships defined above are present in the graph - only fileC has no connection to an "os" node; in fact, there is no node names "os" at all.

-This has been achieved by setting the `exclude_external_libraries` flag in the `get_evaluable` function.
+This has been achieved by setting the `exclude_external_libraries` flag in the `get_evaluable_architecture` function.
 All modules that not located hierarchically below the root path, in this case "test_project", will be excluded from the graph.